Aggregated hold out for sparse linear regression with a robust loss function: Simulation study

 \subsection{Experimental setup 2: correlations between predictive and noise variables}

 Let $r$ be the number of predictive variables and let each predictive covariate have $s$ "noise" covariates which are correlated with it at level $\rho = 0.8$.
 Assume that $rs \leq d$, where $d$ is the total number of variables.
-Let $(Z^0_i)_{1 \leq i \leq r}$, $(Z_{i,j})_{1\leq i \leq r, 1 \leq j \leq s}$ and $(W_k)_{1 \leq k \leq d - rs}$ be independent standard gaussian variables.
-For any $j \in [|0:r-1|]$ and any $i \in [|1;s|]$, let $Z_{jr + i} = \sqrt{0.8} Y^0_j + \sqrt{0.2} Z_{i,j}$ and for $rs < i \leq d$, let $X_i = W_{i - rs}$.
-For the regression coefficient, choose $w_* = \frac{3*u}{\Norm{Xu}_{L_2}}$, where $u = (\mathbb{I}_{r | (j-1)} \mathbb{I}_{j \leq rs})_{1 \leq j \leq d}$.
+Let $(Z^0_j)_{1 \leq j \leq r}$, $(Z_{j,i})_{1\leq j \leq r, 1 \leq i \leq s}$ and $(W_k)_{1 \leq k \leq d - rs}$ be independent standard gaussian variables.
+For any $j \in [|0:r-1|]$ and any $i \in [|1;s|]$, let $X_{js + i} = \sqrt{0.8} Z^0_{j+1} + \sqrt{0.2} Z_{j+1,i}$ and for $rs < i \leq d$, let $X_i = W_{i - rs}$.
+For the regression coefficient, choose $w_* = \frac{3*u}{\Norm{Xu}_{L_2}}$, where $u = (\mathbb{I}_{s | (j-1)} \mathbb{I}_{j \leq rs})_{1 \leq j \leq d}$.
 Let then $Y$ be distributed conditionnally on $X$ as $\text{Cauchy}(\langle w_*, X \rangle, 0.3)$.
 The loss function used here is $\phi_c$ with $c = 2$.

 \paragraph{Results} Figure \ref{fig_anticorr} shows a bar plot of the average excess risk of CV and Agghoo as a fraction of the average risk of the oracle.
-90 \% error bars were estimated using asymptotic theory.
+90 \% error bars were estimated using a normal approximation.
 Parameters used for Agghoo and CV were $\tau = 0.9$ and $V = 10$ ($\tau = 0.8$ yields similar result).

 Overall, Agghoo's risk relative to the oracle significantly decreases as the zero-norm of $w_*$ increases from $r = 10$ to $r = 50$ , as was observed in section \ref{exp_setup1} .
 For $r = 25$ and $r = 50$ separately, the risk relative to the oracle significantly decreases as $s$ increases from $2$ to $10$.
 For $r = 10$, this trend is unclear due to the random errors.